Russ-Holloway/CoPPA-Stop-Search-Reasonable-Grounds/docs/security/SECURITY_STATUS_REPORT.md

 **Next Action**: The remaining 25 issues can be addressed incrementally during regular development cycles, with the security infrastructure now protecting against regressions.

 ---
 *Security infrastructure successfully deployed with 50% improvement achieved.
-CoPPA application is now operating with enterprise-grade security measures.*
+CoPA application is now operating with enterprise-grade security measures.*